Janet GaydosNovember 16, 1937 - March 22, 2019

 In lieu of flowers, donations may be made in Jan’s memory to the Fisher Center for Alzheimer’s Research Foundation.

 So sorry to hear of Jan's passing.
 She was truly one of the kindest, sweetest people we have had the pleasure to know.
 Our sympathy at your loss.

 Larry and Marilyn

-Thank you for donating in Memory of Janet Gaydos
+Donate in Memory of Janet Gaydos

 The Verification Code is imprinted on credit cards to help merchants verify transactions when the actual card is not present, such as Internet purchases or donations.
 The merchant uses this number as part of the authorization process with the card issuer.

 Please use the images below to locate the verification code for your card type.